GEO-IASS/dip-toolbox/README.md

 This toolbox is created during my phd studies, each folder contains an algorithm for digital image processing which was (or will be) published.

+## Root folder
-First release contains very simple algorithms for fastening of debugging of algorithms for image enhancement Following release will contain algorithm for modality information gain serpartion (branch ig).
+Contains very simple algorithms for fastening of debugging of algorithms for image enhancement.
+* rescaleRange - shifts values (of any dimensional matrix) into range [0, 1].
+* visualizeDifference - Algorithm published in Digital Heritage 2013 "Image Fusion for Difference Visualization in Art Analysis".
+Algorithm makes visualization of diff on intensity image.
+Difference is mapped to colour.
+Expected values of difference are [-1, 1] (but if not normalization is applied).

+## ig folder
+ig is a shortcut for '''Information Gain'''.
+Contains algorithm now in review process in Signal Processing journal (Elsevier).
+This algorithm enhances invisible information contained in invisible spectral subband and not contained in visible subband.
+In other words - takes input signal and tries to create best estimation (by using ANN) of target signal.
+Error of this estimation is marked as information gain of target signal (+ noise).